Extended Project Qualification (EPQ)

 Level 3 English EPQ

 Research and produce a final written piece on a subject chosen by you.
-Your project can be delivered in a variety of ways from dissertations, magazine, YouTube series, and designs.
+Your project can be delivered in a variety of ways including as a dissertation, magazine, YouTube series or designs.
 All are supported by extensive research and a presentation.

 Topics previously chosen by our students include: